plasmapper/common-esp-cpp/docs/index.rst

    :cpp:func:`template<class HandlerClass> void PL::Event::AddHandler(std::shared_ptr<HandlerClass>, void(HandlerClass::*)(Source&, Args...))`
    should be used.
 8. :cpp:class:`PL::Stream` - a base class for any stream.
 A number of :cpp:func:`PL::Stream::Read` and :cpp:func:`PL::Stream::Write`
-   functions read and write to/from memory and :cpp:class:`PL::Buffer` objects.
+   functions read and write from/to the stream.
 Reading and writing to/from :cpp:class:`PL::Buffer` object checks the data size and locks the object so these methods can be used in multithreaded applications.
 9. :cpp:class:`PL::HardwareInterface` - a base class for any hardware interface.
 Descendant classes should override :cpp:func:`PL::HardwareInterface::Initialize`, :cpp:func:`PL::HardwareInterface::Enable`, :cpp:func:`PL::HardwareInterface::Disable`,